API Testing

 Use of Environment Variables

-One of the most important security practices for API keys is to store them in environment variables.
-Using this technique lowers the possibility of unintentional exposure on version control systems by keeping the keys out of your source code.
-Platforms like Heroku and AWS Elastic Beanstalk offer built-in support for environment variables, making this practice a standard in the industry.
+It’s important to store API keys in environment variables to keep them secure.
+This reduces the risk of accidentally exposing them to version control systems by keeping the keys out of your source code.
+Platforms like Heroku and AWS Elastic Beanstalk support environment variables, making this practice an industry standard.

 Key Rotation Policies